yinon-gold/mlops-dtu-project/reports/README.md

 > *experiments.*
 > Answer:
 We used the notebooks folder for notebooks with inital data exploration to gain a better understanding of how best to create the model.
 The model is trained with the train_model.py script found in the models folder.
 This folder also contains the model.py file, which defines the actual model.
 When training the script will read from various config files (.yaml) to properly set hyperparameters.

---- question 5 fill here ---
+In the models folder we also stored a script to generate evaluations- evaluations.py We store tests in the test folder and docker images in the docker folder.

 ### Question 6